MonnyDesign/Tasks-Collection/README.md

-# MaxComply Frontend Code Challenge
+Task Collection

 ## Objective
 Using JavaScript and Vue, your assignment is to implement a responsive task viewer component.

 ## Brief
-The design team have created rough mockups of the new task viewer screen.
-Your task is to build out the project using the designs inside the `/design` folder as a guide.
+Build out the project using the designs inside the `/design` folder as a guide.
 You can use any vue component framework to help you complete the challenge.

 ## Tasks
 Implement the assignment using: